 Caddell Dry Dock and Repair Co., Inc. is a New York-based shipyard, one of the oldest shipyards on the East Coast.
-As with most shipyards, Caddell Dry Dock used asbestos in the past for its resistance to heat and fire.
-Thousands of workers experienced asbestos exposure, and many got sick as a result.
+As with most shipyards, Caddell Dry Dock used asbestos in shipbuilding and repair for decades.
+Thousands of workers were exposed to asbestos, and many got sick as a result.

 Caddell Dry Dock History

-Caddell Dry Dock, also known as the Caddell Drydock and Repair Company Inc., was created in 1903 when an accountant, shipbuilder, and salesman put their minds together to create what would eventually become one of the nation’s most productive shipyards.
+Caddell Dry Dock, also known as the Caddell Dry Dock and Repair Company Inc., was created in 1903 when an accountant, shipbuilder, and salesman created what would eventually become one of the nation’s most productive shipyards.
 They later teamed up with investors to create one of the longest-operating shipyards in history.

-The shipyard got its name from founder John Caddell, a native of Nova Scotia who started as a shipyard worker and ship carpenter himself.
+The shipyard got its name from founder John Caddell, a native of Nova Scotia who started as a shipyard worker and ship carpenter.
 Caddell was dedicated to operating a successful business, and the shipyard’s clients quickly became loyal due to the quality of work performed.

-An array of products, machinery, and equipment used at Caddell contained asbestos.
+Many of the products, materials, machinery, and equipment used at Caddell contained asbestos.
 This was common among most shipyards during this time, and despite warnings about the toxic set of minerals, most manufacturers didn’t acknowledge the dangers.